rodoherty1/AWS-Well-Architected/README.md

 * Performance Efficiency - Use resources efficiently
 * Cost Optimisation - Deploy and run your workload at the lowest price point.

-## General treatment of each pillar
+## General structure of each pillar
 Each pillar comprises
 * Some Design Principles - general guidelines
 * A list of Best Practices - specific guidelines to help expose the areas you want to address.
+* A small list of questions you should ask yourself
 * Key AWS Services that address can be used to implement each practice

 ### Example: Design Principles of Operational Excellence